fullstack-open-source/ai-model-tuning-nextjs-app/README.md

 [![Status](https://img.shields.io/badge/Status-Production%20Ready-brightgreen.svg)]()
 [![Docker](https://img.shields.io/badge/Docker-Ready-blue.svg)](https://docker.com)

-> **Enterprise-Grade Next.js Frontend Application with Real-time Features**
+> **AI Model Tuning with Next.js: A Full-stack Next.js app designed to fine-tune machine learning models**

-A comprehensive, production-ready Next.js 15 frontend application built with React 19, featuring JWT authentication, real-time WebSocket communication, advanced media management, role-based access control, internationalization, and a beautiful modern UI with shadcn/ui components.
+This repository contains a **Next.js 15 frontend app** for fine-tuning AI models, built with **React 19.2**, **TypeScript**, **Prisma**, and other modern technologies.
+It is a feature-packed solution designed to handle advanced AI model training workflows, all while providing a sleek and responsive user interface.

 ## 📋 Table of Contents